Adella’s bright eyes opened.

 “I don’t know,” Adella shrugged.
 “Why can’t anyone else ask questions?”

 Zhang jumped out of his chair and looked out the window of his office.
 “There he is, the mad man.”

 Far away, on one of the connecting streets, were all of the remaining mission members.
 They appeared to be running, the view partially obscured by a few buildings.
-They weren’t running away, however.
-They ran towards the excavator, which now had a large group of supporters around it.
-The crew’s sprint kept accelerating, their legs were a blur, and they charged at the group with inhuman speed.
-The group of native Martians outnumbered them, but it was clear the clash was one-sided.
+Upon closer inspection, they weren’t running away.
+The group was running towards the excavator, which already had a large crowd of local supporters around it.
+The whole crew broke into a sprint, their legs were a blur, and they charged at the crowd with inhuman speed.
+The native Martians outnumbered them, but it was immediately clear the clash was one-sided.
 With unbelievable force, the androids handled the Martians like ragdolls, throwing them around, separating them and tying their hands with a cable or wire.